The mandatory standard covers requirements for safety marking and installation instructions for basketball rings and backboards.

 The mandatory standard also provides a transitional period which allows compliance with the previous Trade Practices Regulation (Consumer Product Safety Standard) (Basketball Rings and Backboards) 2005 until 19 December 2018.

 The below requirements aim to give suppliers a general idea of what is required by the mandatory standard.
 Suppliers must not rely on this information as a complete guide to compliance.
-For full details of the requirements please refer to the Consumer Good (Basketball Rings and Backboards) Safety Standard 2017.
+For full details of the requirements please refer to the Consumer Goods (Basketball Rings and Backboards) Safety Standard 2017.

 Warning information to be provided with basketball rings and backboards